If You Meet Sartana Pray for Your Death: Plot

-Meanwhile, Stewal, who has been having an affair with the late mayor's widow, plans to escape with the gold, supposedly hidden in the late mayor's coffin, and Alman's wife Evelyn (Heidi Fischer).
+Meanwhile, Stewal, who has been having an affair with the late mayor's widow, plans to escape with the gold, supposedly hidden in the late mayor's coffin, and Alman's wife Evelyn.
 After Sartana tells him that Mendoza is going to dig up the coffin with the gold and keep it all for himself, Stewal goes to check if it is true and is killed by Mendoza's men.
 Thinking that Mendoza now has the gold, Lasky sneaks into his residence and kills him and his men with his Gatling gun.
 Sartana also arrives and the two open the coffin, only to discover it filled with rocks and the mayor's corpse instead of gold.
 Lasky then shoots Sartana and apparently kills him.
 The gold has been hidden by Alman, who has killed the mayor's widow and now tells his plan to his wife.
 Evelyn betrays and kills him, then takes Lasky to the gold, which has been hidden in another coffin.
 Lasky kills Evelyn, but when Sartana appears alive and unharmed the two engage in a final duel.
 Lasky is killed and Sartana rides out of town with the coffin full of gold.